Scottish Borders Datazones and Intermediate Zones

-Scottish Data Zones are the primary geography for the release of small area statistics in Scotland.
+Scottish Datazones are the primary geography for the release of small area statistics in Scotland.
+All of the Scottish Government providers of Official Statistics use Datazone boundaries for the release of their neighbourhood statistics, where neighbourhood statistics are available.

-They are composed of Census Output Areas and are large enough that statistics can be presented accurately without fear of disclosure and yet small enough that they can be used to represent communities.
+Datazones are composed of Census Output Areas and are large enough that statistics can be presented accurately without fear of disclosure, but small enough that they can be used to represent communities.
 They are ideally designed to:

 - have roughly standard populations of 500-1k residents